happysat/Express-AM6-AM8/README.md

 Broadcasting channels to DVB-T2 Multiplexes in Ukraine.

+Update T2-MI Multistreams with the Russian package appear to have completely migrated to the Express AM6 53° East!

 ## Satellite Receivers

 Well, there is plenty of choice in this area, it depends a bit on what you want to see.<br>